mozilla-services/lua_sandbox/README.md

 shutdown/startup, output collection in textual or binary formats and an array of parsers for various data types (Nginx, Apache, Syslog, MySQL and many RFC grammars)

+These libraries and utilities have been mostly extracted from [Hindsight](https://github.com/trink/hindsight).
+The goal was to decouple the Heka/Hindsight functionality from any particular infrastructure and make it embeddable into any tool or language.

 ### Features

 - small - memory requirements are as little as 8 KiB for a basic sandbox